 Diet :

-It is recommended to feed the dog two meals in a day, consisting of high quality dry food.
+It is advisable to feed the dog twice daily with high-quality dry food.
 The amount of food should be about 3 – 5 cups, depending on the size, metabolism and activity level of the dog.

 Habitat :